BSV

 Conclusion

-Unless Craig and Calvin can pull off something crazy, BSV has nothing going for it.
-Their last ditch effort at salvation seems to be the teranode update, which, like Ethereum 2.0, never seems to come and would just centralize the network even more.
+BSV has nothing going for it.
+Their last ditch effort seems to be the terranode update, which would just centralize the network even more.
+Given the recent news, BSV may not survive the bear market.